peakflames/maxbot/.clinerules/workflows/start-new-task.md

 <task name="Start New Task">

 <task_objective>
-Prepare an AI model to work effectively on the Mogzi project by ensuring comprehensive understanding of the project architecture, design patterns, and implementation details, then gather the user's task objective.
-The expected output is a fully prepared AI model ready to work productively within established Mogzi patterns.
+Prepare an AI model to work effectively on the [REDACTED] project by ensuring comprehensive understanding of the project architecture, design patterns, and implementation details, then gather the user's task objective.
+The expected output is a fully prepared AI model ready to work productively within established [REDACTED] project patterns.
 </task_objective>

 <detailed_sequence_steps>